dgonzal/SFrameBatch/README.md

 # SFrame Batch

-This is a script to split the SFrame xml files and send the jobs to the batch with qsub, while still beeing compatible with plain SFrame.
-After the jobs are back it also takes care to hadd the jobs for you.
+This is a script to split the SFrame XML files and send the jobs to the batch with qsub, while still beeing compatible with plain SFrame.
+After the jobs are back it also takes care to hadd the jobs if you want it.
 There are some open issues and possible extensions.